 A minimum of three favorable recommendations are required.
 The Admissions Office will send Reference Questionnaires to individuals listed on the Application for Admission.
 Relatives or individuals under the age of 21 may not be used as references.
 One reference should be from a person familiar with the applicant's spiritual maturity, such as a minister, church leader, or Bible teacher.
-A second reference should be from a person familiar with the applicant's miliar with the applicant's work ethic in school or the workplace.
+A second reference should be from a person familiar with the applicant's work ethic in school or the workplace.
 A third reference should be from a person familiar with the applicant's family background.